ilanhaskel/Real_Estate_Sale_Price_Predictor/README.md

 The [King County Department of Assessments](https://info.kingcounty.gov/assessor/DataDownload/default.aspx) makes available on its website a dataset representing recent home sales in the county.
 The initial dataset includes 30,155 home sale records representing sales between 6/10/21 and 6/9/22.
 It had 25 columns of data.
 The column of primary interest is price, as that will be our target in our model.
 Other data of interest includes characteristics of the homes sold such as square footage, condition, and the existence of features such as a basement, patio or garage.

-## Methods

-This project uses linear regression analysis to determine how our stakeholder can generate the most profit.

-### Data Preparation and Modeling
+## Methods:  Data Preparation and Modeling

 We removed unnecessary columns of data that were not used in our analysis, dropped outliers over/under the 1.5x IQR threshold on numerical predictors, and filtered out records with null values.
 We also scaled our numberical predictors.

-After dropping outliers and records with null values, we had 27,732 home sale records remaining from an intial dataset with 30,155 records (less than 10% dropped).
-We created helpful functions that could be reused throughout our code in order to avoid duplication of code, including drop_outliers(), scale_numberical_cols(), mapping_addressStreet(), mapping_AddressCity(), mapping_is_good_city(), mapping_is_cheap_city(), mapping_hasX(), and mapping_hasView().
+We created helpful functions that could be reused throughout our code in order to avoid duplication, including drop_outliers(), scale_numberical_cols(), mapping_addressStreet(), mapping_AddressCity(), mapping_is_good_city(), mapping_is_cheap_city(), mapping_hasX(), and mapping_hasView().

-We utilized the CRISP-DM process for our project.
+We utilized the CRISP-DM process for our project, which reprsents an iterative approach.
 Our workflow ended up consisting of two rounds of modeling.

-**Round one**
+### Round one

 We started our modeling by performing exploratory analysis with visualizations on potential features to utilize and performing some feature engineering.
 Features engineered in round one included 'zipcode' (extracted from address) and 'age_when_sold' ('date' less 'yr_built').

-*Baseline*
+#### Baseline

 Our baseline has price as the target and 'sqft_living', 'sqft_lot', and 'sqft_patio' as predictors.
 We recieved an r-squared of .303.
 We then plotted the target (price) to view its distribution and we noticed it was slightly right-skewed.
 We tried log-scaling price.
 We noticed it was even more skewed (now on the left).
 When we created a model with the log-scaled price as the target, the r-squared was worse.
 As such, we did not use the log-scaled price in any of the rest of our analysis.

-*Adding numerical predictors*
+#### Adding numerical predictors

 From there, we started trying different combinations of numerical predictors such as square foot lot, square foot patio, and age when sold.
 Our r-squared slightly improved (.312) but was still not where we wanted it.
 Also, our other summary statistics were getting worse (e.g. Jarque-Bera and condition number).

-*Adding ordinal categorical predictors*
+#### Adding ordinal categorical predictors

 We moved forward with additional nomimal categorical features to see if that would help our model.
 We used One Hot Encoder to try differet combinations of categorical features including bathrooms, bedrooms, condition, and heat_source.